 Treatment with abiraterone, apalutamide, or darolutamide within 2 weeks of treatment initiation.
 Treatment with investigational prostate cancer directed therapy within 4 weeks of treatment initiation.
 Treatment with enzalutamide within 4 weeks of treatment initiation.

-Receipt of more than 2 lines of therapy for CRPC.
 Receipt of more than 1 line of chemotherapy (including both hormone sensitive and CRPC).
 First-generation anti-androgen use (such as bicalutamide) will not be tabulated as a line of therapy.

 Administration of a live, attenuated vaccine within 30 days prior to first dose of study treatment.